-The Monastery of Saint George in Karydi (in Apokoronas Province) is located about 2km east of Vamos village.
+The Monastery of Saint George (Agios Georgios) in Karydi, province Apokoronas, is located about 2km east of the village Vamos, at the site where the settlement Karydi Agiou Georgiou was located.
 The monastery was abandoned for many years but was restored in 1996 and today it is operating normally.
-The monastery is the unique of Apokoronas province and is the most interesting monument of folk architecture in the prefecture of Chania.
+The monastery is the unique of Apokoronas province and is one of the most interesting monument of folk architecture in the prefecture of Chania.

 The trademark of the monastery is the old olive oil factory (fabrica) with the 12 arches, which’s roof has collapsed.
-There still four mills, of which only their bases survive because the millstones have been removed.
-The large size of the factory and the existence of four oil mills, the unique case throughout Crete, witnesses the enormous quantities of oil produced here.
+There are still four olive mills, of which only their bases survive because the millstones have been removed.
+The large size of the factory and the existence of four oil mills, the unique case throughout Crete, witnesses the large quantities of oil produced here.

-Before the foundation of the monastery, the area was a settlement and fief of a Venetian nobleman, whose house is still preserved.
-When the Turks came to Crete, they forced the locals to either abandon the village or to become Muslims.
+Before the foundation of the monastery, the area was a settlement and fief of a Venetian nobleman, whose mansion is still preserved near the monastery.
+When the Ottomans came to Crete, they forced the locals to either abandon the village Karydi or to become Muslims.
 4 families changed their faith to such extent, that they eventually hated Christians.
-They asked the Turks to turn the Church of St. George, located in the village, to a mosque.
+They asked the Turks to turn the Church of Saint George, located in the village, to a mosque.
 Thus, they imposed exhaustive taxes to the priest of the church so as to force him leave the church and its land property.
-However, the priest granted the church to the monastery of Agia Triada Tzagarolon, which could then pay its taxes.
+However, the priest granted the church to the monastery of Agia Triada Tzagaroli, which could then pay its taxes.

 - 1577: Francesco Barozzi mentions that there is already a church of St. George at the current position of the monastery.

 - 19th Century: The small church of St. George and the land become a dependency of the Monastery of Agia Triada of Tzagarolon.
 The new monks of the monastery build the new church of St. George and the monastery increases its property rapidly.